 The real world is diverse, and inclusive education mirrors this reality by teaching children how to interact and collaborate with people from different backgrounds.
 This prepares them for future workplaces and social settings where diversity is a norm.

-Inclusive education ensures that every child, regardless of their abilities, has access to the same educational resources and opportunities.
+Inclusive teaching ensures that every child, regardless of their abilities, has access to the same educational resources and opportunities.
 This approach promotes fairness and equal participation in academic and extracurricular activities.

 In an inclusive setting, teachers develop a deeper understanding of their students' individual learning needs.
 This strengthens the bond between teachers and students, making learning more personalized and effective.